 While no cartoon cocks appeared in Bill Plympton‘s animated feature Mutant Aliens, the first feature of the night, there was one great dick visual joke.

 Ready to have sex with his girlfriend for the first time, a guy pulls out his underwear, peers down and imagines his Johnson as various agents of destruction: a chainsaw, a jackhammer, a locomotion engine, a herd of trampling horses, et. al.

 Plympton is always reliable for some great gags, but I always want his features to have more energy.
 His shorts are usually a jam-packed collection of jokes, but spread out over a feature there tends to be much unwanted dead air.
-However, there aren’t many other animated films where you’re going to see a man fuck a giant alien nose, so who am I to complain?
+However, there aren’t many other animated films where you’re going to see a man have sex with a giant alien nose, so who am I to complain?
 I also at least found Mutant Aliens a more satisfying flick than Plympton’s first feature I Married a Strange Person.

 The lack of actual penis sightings, drawn or otherwise, in Mutant Aliens was more than made up for in the film immediately following: Plaster Caster, a documentary about Cynthia “Plaster Caster” who has been making sculptures of rock stars’ cocks for over 30 years.

 Plaster Caster was one of my least anticipated films of the festival, but it quickly became my most beloved.
 It didn’t take me long to fall absolutely, positively, head-over-heels in love with Cynthia.
 Impossibly cute, sweet and personable, I started beating myself up for never having learned to play guitar or sing.